smartsdk/dataModels/validator/README.md

 The FIWARE Data Model validator perform the following checks for each Data Model:
 * validity of JSON Schema
 * validity of JSON Examples
+* support of JSON Examples in Orion Context Broker
 * adherence of Data Model name to FIWARE Data Models guidelines
 * existence of Doc folder
 * existence of JSON Schema